stkenny/stkenny.github.io/_posts/2015-10-28-android-map.markdown

 No, neither have I, but having taken a short online course in Android development I thought I'd put together a simple app to do this.

-First we need a basic Andoid application that will display a map.
+First we need a basic Android application that will display a map.
 There are plenty of guides available on how to do this, for example [here][android-map].

-Next is to know where the user is and to receive updates on their location as they move.
+Next is to find out where the user is and to receive updates on their location as they move.
 How to do this is covered well in the [Android developer guide][android-location-updates].

 A very brief summary is: